Teboho Moloi sends Shona Ferguson off in song, Mzansi reacts

 PAY ATTENTION: Click “See First” under the “Following” tab to see Briefly.co.za News on your News Feed!

 Shona Ferguson was laid to rest today and his funeral was covered by multiple media houses.
-South African footballer Teboho Moloi performed in Shona’s honour, leaving many in tears.
+South African singer Teboho Moloi performed in Shona’s honour, leaving many in tears.

 Seeing Moloi’s performance had many overcome with emotion.
 The worship songs that Teboho sang are something many feel Shona would have loved.